jsmarier-courses/exploratory-data-analysis-and-pitch-jou4100-f25-group-1/jou4100-eda-group-1.md

 According to Statistics Canada, [accurate data correctly describes the phenomena they were designed to measure or represent](https://www.statcan.gc.ca/en/wtc/data-literacy/catalogue/892000062020008)(Data Accuracy and Validation: Methods to Ensure the Quality of Data, 2020).
 To assess the accuracy of a data set, a method that professionals usually opt for is the VIMO analysis.
 Leveraging the VIMO analysis model, our group will evaluate the level of accuracy of our chosen dataset.

+Before diving deeper, the dataset we decided to focus on includes rows 427 to 431.
+This subset highlights the *“Knowledge of official languages for the population in private households – 25% sample.”* The columns used for this step are columns B to Z, with column B showing the total number of speakers for each official language and columns C to Z indicating the number of speakers in each ward.

 The V in VIMO represents valid data - values that are not blank or missing, and within a range of valid values.
-On the other hand, invalid data has values that are impossible.
-There are no invalid values (I) in our dataset, as all the values as variables appropriately indicate the population in private households of each ward.
+On the other hand, invalid data (I) has values that are impossible.
+There are no invalid values in our dataset, as all the values appropriately indicate the population in private households of each ward.

 Missing values (M) occur when a variable is left blank.
 In this dataset, no overt missing values were detected.
 However, there are some covert missing values, which we identified through manual calculations.
 Column B represents the total household population with knowledge of official languages across all 24 wards in Ottawa.
 Logically, the sum of the values in all related columns should equal the total values listed in Column B; however, this is not the case.